-RAU Resource Lists enable students to access resources for modules.
-They are essentially a ‘list’ of online resources.
-As the RAU Libraray say, RAU Resource Lists “…are full of ideas of what to read, where to start and have links to relevant online books and articles” (RAU Library, n.d.).
+RAU Resource Lists enable students to access a list of resources for each module, many of which are available online.
+As the RAU Library say, RAU Resource Lists “…are full of ideas of what to read, where to start and have links to relevant online books and articles” (RAU Library, n.d.).

 Login to Gateway – https://gateway.rau.ac.uk/ and scroll to the bottom of the page.
 RAU Resource Lists are located on the menu on the bottom left-hand side of the page.
 Click on ‘RAU Resource Lists’.
 Login to the RAU Resource Lists by using the same login as you use for Gateway.

 Type in a module title or topic or key work into the search box.
 A list of modules will be shown below.
 Click on the module to view the list of resources.

 Click on a module to load the online resources.